 ‘The firm is used to working on highly complex commercial litigation with highly demanding clientele and opposition.
 It is one of the best boutique litigation firms in NZ.’

-‘Hamish McQeen is a very bright associate, very dedicated and competent.’
+‘Hamish McQueen is a very bright associate, very dedicated and competent.’

 SKYCITY Entertainment Group Ltd

 Jones Lang Lasalle

 NZI Professional Risks (a division of IAG New Zealand)